IbrahimOmar8/wish-listy-backend/README.md

 ## Features

-- ✅ User registration and login with password
+- ✅ User registration and login with username and password
 - ✅ User profile management
 - ✅ Create and manage wishlists (Public/Private/Friends Only)
 - ✅ Add/Update/Delete wishlist items